3 Causes Of Morning Sickness (Plus 6 Natural Remedies)

 2. Eat And Sleep

 The second natural remedy to try for morning sickness is super simple, and that is just sleep and eat.
 Prenatal care, back in the day, was very simple.
-We didn’t really do anything particular to look after pregnant women before we had ultrasound machines and prenatal screening tests and all sorts of things that we do now.
-All a newborn mother was really told to do was to look after herself.
-To sleep and eat, and also pregnant women were exposed to pleasant things (like baby animals and nature), and just generally encouraged to enjoy themselves.
+We didn’t really do anything particular to look after pregnant women before we had ultrasound machines and prenatal screening tests and hospital policies.
+All a pregnant woman was really told to do was to look after herself, to sleep and eat.
+Also, pregnant women were exposed to pleasant things (like baby animals and nature) and just generally encouraged to enjoy themselves.

 4. Wear Wristbands

 The fourth natural remedy I want to share with you today is wristbands.
-Now these are really simple, and they’re often sold in chemists as sea sickness bands.
-They work with an acupressure point, which is a little bit hard to explain.
-But if you look at the edge of your wrist, there’s a line going across that looks like a little bangle (just one of the natural wrinkles of your wrist).
+Now, these are really simple, and they’re often sold in chemists as seasickness bands.
+They work by activating an acupressure point.
+At the edge of your wrist, there’s a line going across that looks like a little bangle (just one of the natural wrinkles of your wrist).
 If you measure about three fingers down, in between the two bits of cartilage there, that there’s a pressure point.
-And if you buy these travel sickness bands, they usually will have a little picture telling you, and explaining how to find this pressure point.

 5. Try Acupuncture